kaylah176/Project_2/README.md

 * Pytorch for machine learning

 ## Data Exploration
 In this initial phase, we found that some of our categorical features had some unnecessary data that did not fit under our parameters.
-To fix this we filtered the data that did not have a name for the type of genre or data that was taken globally (not within our top 10 features).
+To fix this we filtered the data that did not have a name for the type of genre or data that was taken globally.

 ```python
 spotify = df.drop(columns = ['Unnamed: 0', 'uri', 'artist_names', 'artist_img', 'artist_individual',